stevemaine/printf/README.md

-alx group project by stevemaine and Zheeko-1
+alx projct by stevemanie and Zheeko-1